Rebekah Jones: Subsequent activities

-After her firing, Jones launched an independent COVID-19 data dashboard for the state of Florida, which gained her a national award by Forbes.
+After her firing, Jones launched an independent COVID-19 data dashboard for the state of Florida called Florida COVID Action, which gained her an award from Forbes and recognition by Fortune.
 A Florida spokesperson criticized Jones's COVID-19 dashboard for including antibody tests, for counting virus tests with antibody tests, and for counting non-resident deaths.
-The non-profit FinMango partnered with Jones for a national project.
+In 2020, she secured a partnership between Florida COVID Action and non-profit FinMango on a national project.
+The COVID Monitor, co-founded by Oscar Wahltinez, a FinMango board member who also worked at Google, used open data to track COVID-19's spread at schools, with the help of Google tools such as Google Cloud.
+Jones repeatedly mischaracterized this as a partnership with the multinational, to which it protested.